riteshdalal/napp.alloy.adapter.restapi/README.md

 		"X-StackMob-API-Key": "your-stackmob-key"
 	}

+Define your own dynamic headers.
+E.g. adding a dynamic cookie value

+	"headers" : function(){
+		return {
+			"Cookie" : "access=" + someCustomHashFunction();
+		};
+	}

+Custom headers can be added to either the collection or the model or both.

 ### Nested Result Objects

 Lets say you have a REST API where the result objects are nested.
 Like the Twitter search API.
 It has the found tweets in a results object.